symphonyoss/ContainerJS/packages/api-electron/README.md

 app.on('ready', createWindow)
 ```

-where `url` is the url to load in the hidden window.
+where `url` is the URL to load in the hidden window.

 ### Renderer process integration

-The call to ssfElectron will create a BrowserWindow that will not be shown, and will load the url passed into `ssfElectron()`.
+The call to ssfElectron will create a browser window that will not be shown, and will load the URL passed into `ssfElectron()`.
 From here, use `ssf.window()` to create windows.